PolicyPad: Collaborative Prototyping of LLM Policies: Evaluation Study

 \subsubsection{Policy novelty analysis (RQ2)}

 To analyze the novelty of policies---whether they contribute new perspectives, ideas, considerations, dependencies, or approaches to existing policies---we gathered experts' policy statements from all sessions and evaluated each against publicly available policies for guiding responsible model behavior (the ``existing set'').
-We combined all policies from OpenAI's Model Spec \cite{oai-model-spec}, Claude's Constitution \cite{claude-constitution}, and principles derived from workshops with legal experts in prior work \cite{cheong2024not}, to represent the set of existing policies.\footnote{Excluding policies specifically targeted at moderating hate speech and disturbing content (e.g., \cite{lam2024ai}), as they are orthogonal to the policies we focus on in our sessions.}
+We combined all policies from OpenAI's Model Spec \cite{oai-model-spec}, Claude's Constitution \cite{claude-constitution}, and principles derived from workshops with legal experts in prior work \cite{cheong2024not}, to represent the set of existing policies.\footnote{Excluding policies specifically targeted at moderating hate speech and disturbing content (e.g., \cite{lam2024ai}), as they are orthogonal to the policies we focus on in the prototyping sessions.}

 Rather than rely on direct human coding of novelty between policies, we opted for a joint human-AI approach where we made use of LLMs to first identify portions that were \textit{likely to be novel} before having human annotators review and make the final novelty determinations.
-Specifically, we followed this procedure: \begin{enumerate} \item For each expert-written policy statement, we used GPT-4.1 with 3 prompts with varying definitions of novelty to make binary novelty decisions against the existing policies.
+Specifically, we followed this procedure: \begin{enumerate} \item For each expert-written policy statement, we used 3 prompts with varying definitions of novelty\footnote{Executed on GPT-4.1.
+Prompts provided in Supplementary Materials.} to make binary novelty decisions against the existing policies.
 Our prompts also required the LLM to generate a justification for its decision. \item Any policies that were not unanimously determined to be novel in all 3 prompt evaluations were considered not novel.
-For the remaining policies, we further prompted GPT-4.1 to retrieve relevant quotes from the existing policies to be used as context for human evaluation. \item Finally, two human annotators (members of our research team) reviewed the list of policies and quotes to make a final novelty determination.
-Annotations were first done independently, with any disagreements then resolved via a round of discussion.
-If annotators failed to reach a consensus, the policy statement was considered not novel by default. \end{enumerate}
+For the remaining policies, we further prompted the model to retrieve relevant quotes from the existing policies to be used as context for human evaluation.\footnote{Also through GPT-4.1.} Retrieved quotes were examined by the first author alongside the full existing set to catch for hallucinations and any missed quotes. \item Finally, two human annotators (members of our research team) reviewed the list of policies and quotes to make a final novelty determination.
+Annotations were first done independently, with an initial Cohen's Kappa of 0.41.
+Disagreements primarily arose from differences in the interpretation of novelty; they were resolved via a round of discussion.
+If annotators failed to reach a consensus (which was the case for 2 policy statements), the policy statement was considered not novel by default. \end{enumerate}